Surveys are a great way to cut straight through the noise and find out exactly what your site visitors truly want.

 - Usability.
 Find out what people feel about using your website and how you can improve its functionality.
 An increase in usability means an easier progression through the site and eventually onward to the affiliate offers.

 - Copy.
-Try to get a response about your copy and how you can reword it to improve its effectiveness.
+Try to get a response to your copy and how you can reword it to improve its effectiveness.
 Ask what headlines they enjoy, what CTA copy got their click, or how to fix the tone of your work.

 - Sales Process.
 Find out what people look for when they’re going through the sales funnel.
 Ask how you can improve this process, ensure security and trust, and what little bonuses would encourage repeat business.